eyebrow/CLove/README.md

 - Download DX SDK 2010 (required by SDL2): http://www.microsoft.com/en-us/download/details.aspx?id=6812
 - Download and install QT Community the Open Source Edition but only install the core of it since you wont need all the stuff that QT comes with
+- When building CLove be sure that QT uses your brand new installation of mingw
 - Restart the PC

-On Linux & os X:
+On Linux & OS X:
 - Download and install cmake,gcc,g++(optional git)(on os x you can install these using brew)
 - Download and install QT Community